T-Platforms/tc_browser/README.md

 Blink workaround for missing MSA vector cast was done by replacing it with upstream one.

-Linkage of MSA-enabled libjpeg-turbo and libpng fixed with disabling v8_context_snapsot.
+The linkage of MSA-enabled libjpeg-turbo and libpng fixed with disabling v8_context_snapsot.
 For libpng, there's also a pacth that disables check for mips32r6 when using mips_use_msa option.

 NOTE FOR INCREMENTAL BUILDS: